Enter your E-mail Address

 • 70% of households own their own home.

-• Archaeological discoveries indicate that Aboriginal populations have been living in this continent for about 60,000 years,
+• Archaeological discoveries indicate that Indigenous Australians have been living in this continent for about 40,000 to 60,000 years,

 • but written evidence about Australia appeared in the early 17 century.